Courage-1984/Dataset-Forge/docs/README_full.md

 - **Memory & CUDA Cleanup**: Automatic cleanup on exit/errors for all tracked processes/threads

 ---

+## July 2025 Improvements

+- All menus now use a robust, error-resistant loop pattern for reliability.
+- All DPID logic is modular and uses the new `dataset_forge.dpid.*` structure.
+- All user-facing workflows provide clear, styled feedback and prompts.
+- CLI output is visually consistent and uses the Catppuccin Mocha color scheme throughout.
+- Exception handling and debug prints ensure errors are caught and shown to the user.

 For advanced implementation details, code patterns, and developer best practices, see [advanced.md](advanced.md) and [style_guide.md](style_guide.md).